-In the June 30, 2021 actuarial measurement date, the entry age actuarial cost method was used.
-The actuarial assumptions included a 6.5% investment rate of return (net of administrative expenses), based on assumed long return on plan assets assuming 100% funding through the Trust.
+In the June 30, 2022 actuarial measurement date, the entry age actuarial cost method was used.
+The actuarial assumptions included a 6.25% investment rate of return (net of administrative expenses), based on assumed long return on plan assets assuming 100% funding through the Trust.
 Healthcare cost trend rates were 4%.
 An inflation rate of 2.75% and an expected payroll increase of 2.75% were utilized.
-The average hire age for eligible employees is 37 and the average retirement is 61.
 The actuarial present value of projected benefit payments is added for all employees to get the actuarial present value of total projected benefits and estimates present value of all future retiree health benefits for all employees and retirees.
 Participation rates were noted at 100% for certificated and classified employees.
 Mortality rates for certificated employees were based on the 2020 CalSTRS mortality tables.